 What are the Average Slip and Fall Settlement Amounts in Georgia?

 According to the trip, slip and fall accident settlement examples listed on this page, the typical Georgia slip and fall accident settlement is anywhere from $75,000 to $650,000.
 Settlements depend greatly on the unique circumstances of each case, which is why there is no accurate average settlement amount for slip and fall accidents in Georgia.
+According to the data on this page, average slip and fall settlements with surgery in Georgia range from $75,000 to $250,000, but, as is the case with slip and fall settlement amounts without surgery in Georgia varies based on a number of factors.
 While our team at Kalka Law Group does excellent work on our clients’ cases, no results are guaranteed, and the results below should not be considered “typical” results.

 What Were Some Recent Trip & Slip and Fall Settlements Near Me in Georgia?